borjator/ehu-mail-notifier/README.md

 ## Disclaimer

 This a really old project no longer working, but I keep it here for historical reasons.
+The old project URL was https://code.google.com/archive/p/ehu-mail-notifier/

 This a Mozilla Firefox extension for the UPV/EHU mail which notifies of the number of unread messages and allows you to go directly there.